Friday, January 11, 2013

 Directly after that scene (whilst I was just arising from my bed), I saw another scene of two soldiers, same building, but in an open area as opposed to a hallway.

 Whenever we have a dream or vision, it may not always be from the Lord.
 It could come from flesh or the enemy.
-If it reveals evil things occurring, I believe that we should pray against them, not just accept it.
-No matter what, God is sovereign.
+If it reveals evil things occurring, I believe that we should pray against them, not just accept them.
+No matter what, God is Sovereign.

 Yet, we should be like Abraham, Moses and many others, who prayed when they were forewarned of God's judgment.
 They spoke to the people of impending judgment, as revealed to them, but they did not leave it there.